trevor-ratliff/HtmlTools/README.md

   - Data: the string to decode
   - Offset: amount to shift by to get the calculated value
   - Width: the width of the encoded 'characters'

+## Time Inputs ##

+An example of how time can be validated and manipulated.

+Most of the methods I found online were too restrictive in the allowed time inputs.
+I figured out a regex to allow what I wanted then ran caclulations based off the the matches from the regex.

 ## WordArtTool ##